5x2: Production

 Stéphane Freiss said the hotel rape sequence with Valeria Bruni Tedeschi was 'pretty hardcore', explaining that in the screenplay this scene was only a few lines long (it said 'they make love') and revealing that after filming François Ozon said to the actors he wasn't expecting them to give so much.

 Reception

 The film holds a 65% approval rating on review aggregator Rotten Tomatoes, based on 68 critic reviews.
 The website's critics consensus reads, "Five scenes from a marriage, deftly and poignantly presented."
 Metacritic, which uses a weighted average, gave the film a score of 62/100 based on 24 critics, indicating "generally favorable" reviews.

+Peter Bradshaw of The Guardian called it "a shrewd, compassionate and quite brilliant essay in the secret theatre of relationships."